Omagor6/Lernwerkstatt/Readme.md

   - psycopg2
   - fastapi

-5. Start the application with uvicorn:
+5. Start the application with uvicorn, make sure that you are in the backend-folder:
 `uvicorn api:app --reload`

 ## Database Design